The Role of Imperialism

 Many people use imperialism and colonialism interchangeably, but they are not the same.

-Imperialism can occur without colonialism, if the invading country does not send settlers.
-Imperialism regards the way that one country exercises power over another through various methods of control.
+Imperialism can occur without colonialism if the invading country does not send settlers.
+Imperialism is the way that one country exercises power over another through various methods of control.

 For example, in the late 19th century, Europeans expanded their empires in Africa without intending to fully colonize it.
-The U.S. expansion into the Philippines and Puerto Rico also did not include colonization.
+That doesn't diminish the devastating effect imperialism had on Africa, however.
+The American expansion into the Philippines and Puerto Rico also did not include colonization.

 Mercantilism is an economic theory that advocates government regulation of international trade to generate wealth and strengthen national power.
 Merchants and the government work together to reduce the trade deficit and create a surplus.

 In this model, the government strengthens merchants.
-It establishes monopolies, grants tax-free status, and grants pensions to favored industries.
-It imposes tariffs on imports.
+It establishes monopolies, grants tax-free status, grants pensions to favored industries, and imposes tariffs on imports.
 In return, businesses funnel the riches from foreign expansion back to their governments.
 Domestic business taxes pay for continuous national growth and increased political power.
 Mercantilism is a form of economic nationalism that advocates trade policies that protect domestic industries.

 Marxist philosopher Vladimir Lenin also argued that imperialism was a form of late-stage capitalism.
 It always led to powerful monopolies that were forced to expand their empires by seizing colonies and creating dependencies to serve as markets, investment outlets, and sources of food and raw materials.